We want to inform you that we will be releasing 2 new Heimdal™ versions soon, 2.5.330 RC and 2.5.322 PROD.

 The timeframe selector now has 2 additional fields for selecting Hour and Minutes to the specific timeframe.
 Once a custom time is selected, the dashboard results will be filtered accordingly.

-A default time is applied for each selector- 00:00 for start date and 23:59 for end date.
+A default time is applied for each selector- 00:00 for start date and 23:59 for the end date.

 - Device filter available in DarkLayer GUARD / VectorN Detection / Next-Gen Antivirus / Privileged Access Management views